Cashing in savings bonds to fund 529 plan

 Dear Dr. Don,

 I have a question about Series EE savings bonds.
-I purchased them through my employer when my children were born.
-In doing so, we were told these could be used for education and then would be tax-free.
+I purchased some through my employer after my children were born.
+We were told these could be used for education and would be tax-free.

-When I purchased the bonds, they were in my name and payable on death in each of my children's names.
+When I purchased the bonds, they were in my name and payable upon death in each of my children's names.
 I wanted to cash them in to put into a 529 plan.
-College is here for both (of) my children.
+The time for college has now arrived for both (of) my children.

-I have been advised (that), because my name is on them, I would have to pay the taxes.
+I have been advised because my name is on them that I would have to pay the taxes.
 I thought if I used them for education they were tax-free.
 How do I use these for college expenses and avoid paying the taxes?

 -- Jody Junior

 You did the right thing by having the savings bonds registered in your name, not your children's.
-Savings bonds purchased after 1989 can, if you qualify, be used in the Education Savings Bond Program.
+If you qualify, savings bonds purchased after 1989 can be used in the Education Savings Bond Program.

-To qualify, you need to have been at least 24 years old by the bond's issue date, which for paper bonds is printed on the front of the bond.
-You also have to meet the modified adjusted gross income, or MAGI, limitations in the year the bond is redeemed to pay for qualified education expenses.
+To qualify, you must have been at least 24 years old in the month when you bought the bond.
+You must meet the modified adjusted gross income, or MAGI, limitations in the year the bond is redeemed to pay for qualified education expenses.

-The TreasuryDirect Web site explains this program in greater detail on its "Education Planning" Web page, and the IRS provides the updated MAGI limitations for the 2009 tax year on its "Education Savings Bond Exclusion" page.
-The limitations are shown below:
+The TreasuryDirect website explains this program in greater detail on its "Education Planning" Web page, and the IRS provides the updated MAGI limitations for the 2014 tax year in Publication 550 (2014) when released.
+The MAGI limitations are shown below:

-For 2009, the amount of your interest exclusion is phased out (gradually reduced) if your filing status is married filing jointly or qualifying widow(er) and your modified adjusted gross income (AGI) is between $104,900 and $134,900.
-You cannot take the exclusion if your modified AGI is $134,900 or more.
+For 2014, the amount of your interest exclusion is phased out (or gradually reduced) if your filing status is married filing jointly or qualifying widow/widower and your modified adjusted gross income (AGI) is between $113,950 and $143,950.
+You cannot take the exclusion if your modified AGI is $143,950 or more.

-For all other filing statuses, your interest exclusion is phased out if your modified AGI is between $69,950 and $84,950.
-You cannot take the exclusion if your modified AGI is $84,950 or more.
+For all other filing statuses, your interest exclusion is phased out if your MAGI is between $76,000 and $91,000.
+You cannot take the exclusion if your MAGI is $91,000 or more.
 For more information, see Chapter 1 of Publication 550 (2014), "Investment Income and Expenses," when it's released, or now in IRS Revenue Procedure 2013-35.
 The numbers are updated annually.

-Selling the savings bonds to fund a Section 529 college savings plan can be a qualified educational expense.
+Selling the savings bonds to fund a Section 529 college savings plan is considered a qualified educational expense.
 So you would have to pay the taxes due to fund the accounts with the bonds.
-If you qualify for the Education Savings Bond Program, you don't need the tax benefits of the 529 account -- you'll get the benefits from the bond program.
-Since your children are college age, you don't have the need to redeem the bonds into the 529 account.
+If you qualify for the Education Savings Bond Program, you don't need the tax benefits of the 529 account, you'll get the benefits from the program.